 AIPL outsources a wide range of operational functions and activities, including policy administration, fund and investment management, claims handling, customer contact centres and IT services.
-The Procurement & Outsourcing Standard requires a global Supplier Landscape document to be produced bi-annually to capture details of all critical or important outsourced operational functions and activities.
+The Procurement & Outsourcing Standard requires a global Supplier Landscape document to be reported and approved bi-annually to capture details of all outsourced arrangements.
+It should not include any non-outsourced supply arrangements.